 Our charter and other organizational documents do not limit the amount of debt we may incur.
-We have targeted our debt level at up to approximately 50-60% of our aggregate facility acquisition and development costs.
+We have targeted our debt level at up to approximately 60% of our aggregate facility acquisition and development costs.
 However, we may modify our target debt level at any time without stockholder or board of director approval.
 We cannot assure you that our use of financial leverage will prove to be beneficial.
-In December 2004 we borrowed \$75.0 million from Merrill Lynch Capital under a loan agreement.
-We have also entered into construction loan agreements with Colonial Bank pursuant to which we can borrow up to \$43.4 million.
+We borrowed \$75 million from Merrill Lynch Capital under a loan agreement.
+We have also entered into loan agreements with Colonial Bank for construction loans in an aggregate amount of \$43.4 million.
 As of March 31, 2005, we had \$74.1 million of long-term debt outstanding.
-We have executed a term sheet with Merrill Lynch Capital providing for a senior secured revolving credit facility of up to \$100.0 million with a term of four years, with one 12-month extension option, to refinance the outstanding amount under our existing loan agreement with Merrill Lynch Capital and for general corporate purposes.
-We will have the right to increase the amount available under the facility by an amount up to \$75.0 million.

 We may borrow from other lenders in the future, or we may issue corporate debt securities in public or private offerings.
-The loans from Merrill Lynch Capital and Colonial Bank are secured by the Vibra Facilities and the West Houston Facilities, respectively.
+The loans from Merrill Lynch Capital and Colonial Bank are secured by the Vibra Facilities and our facilities under construction in Houston, Texas, respectively.
 Some of our other borrowings in the future may be secured by additional facilities we may acquire or develop.
 In addition, in connection with debt financing from Merrill Lynch Capital and Colonial Bank we are, and in connection with other debt financing in the future we may be, subject to covenants that may restrict our operations.
 We cannot assure you that we will be able to meet our debt payment obligations or restrictive covenants and, to the extent that we cannot, we risk the loss of some or all of our facilities to foreclosure.
 In addition, debt service obligations will reduce the amount of cash available for distribution to our stockholders.